jean-chelimo/PowerBI-sales-report/README.md

 # PowerBI-sales-report
-Screenshot of my Power BI sales report
+This is a Screenshot of my Power BI sales report